slic3r/Slic3r-Manual/src/getting-slic3r/getting-slic3r.md

 -------

 Unzip the downloaded zip file to a folder of your choosing, there is no installer script.
-The resulting folder contains two executables:
+The resulting folder contains three executables:

--   `slic3r.exe` - starts the GUI version.
+-   `Slic3r.exe` - starts the GUI version.

--   `slic3r-console.exe` - can be used from the command line.
+-   `Slic3r-console.exe` - can be used from the command line.

+-   `Slic3r-debug-console.exe` - starts the GUI version and provides a debugging output console.

+The folder also contains a `libexec` directory, which contains the rest of the important support files for Slic3r.
+Do not remove this folder or move it away from the exe files or Slic3r will not work!

 The zip file may then be deleted.